 - 1. Direct admission to the programme is granted after: - a.
 A degree in one of the bachelor's programmes in Chemical Engineering at a Dutch university, or - b. proof of admission to the programme, issued by the admission board. - 2.
 During assessment of the application for admission to the master's programme, the admission board can demand that some subjects must be passed before the proof of admission to the master's programme can be issued. - 3.
-When a proof of admission to the master's programme is issued, the admission board may decide to grant exemption for particular parts of the programme, with exception of the final project. - 4.
+When a proof of admission to the master's programme is issued, the admission board may decide to grant exemption for particular parts of the programme, with exception of the final master's assignment. - 4.
 A proof of admission to the master's programme granted by the admission board may be subject to the condition of a particular content of the student's master's programme and the admission may be limited to a particular track. - 5.
 The decisions of the admission board in sections 3 and 4 of this article require the approval of the Board of Examiners. - 6.
 The following applies for students with a qualification in higher professional education (HBO) in Chemistry or Chemical Technology: - a.
 They can be admitted to a transfer programme of at least 24 EC. - b.
-If the admission board identifies serious gaps in the student's previous knowledge, additional requirements may apply on top of the transfer programme, but the total of the transfer programme and the additional requirements must not exceed 30 EC. - c.
-After completion of the transfer programme and any additional requirements, the students may be admitted to the master's programme.
-Exemption will be granted for the internship (193799009, 20 EC); instead the student will have to include a replacement package of at least 20 EC in the master's programme.
+If the admission board identifies serious gaps in the student's previous education, additional requirements may apply on top of the transfer programme, but the total of the transfer programme and the additional requirements must not exceed 30 EC.
+After completion of the transfer programme, the students may be admitted to the master's programme.

-The transfer programme selected for the student by the Board of Examiners and the master's programme for students with a qualification in higher professional education in Chemistry or Chemical Technology are defined in Article 6 of this programme-specific appendix.
+The transfer programme selected for the student by the Board of Examiners and the master's programme for students with a qualification in higher professional education (HBO) in Chemistry or Chemical Technology are defined in Article 6 of this programme-specific appendix.